 Within a single insect species, the environmental cues that stimulate diapause, the life stages sensitive to those cues, and the resulting diapause phenotype are typically consistent (Bale and Hayward 2010).
 The traits that mark diapause is largely genetically determined and are highly heritable.
 The developmental stage when diapause occurs can vary from species to species or can even vary among populations within a species.
-Variation aside, the diapause developmental trajectory always has three distinct stages: pre-diapause, diapause, and post-diapause.
+Variation in diapause life stage aside, the diapause developmental trajectory always has three sequential stages: pre-diapause, diapause, and post-diapause.
 Before diapause can be induced, an individual must reach a genetically determined sensitive period.
-Sensitive insects can perceive the environmental cue or cues that induce diapause and during this period they are physiologically competent to respond to that cue or cues.
+Sensitive insects can perceive the environmental cue or cues that induce diapause, and during this period they are physiologically competent to respond to that cue or cues.
 During pre-diapause, the sensitive stage perceives the necessary environmental cue or cues, diapause is induced, and there is a shift away from continuous development and towards the diapause developmental trajectory.

-During diapause, insects must meet their metabolic energy requirementsowever, most insects do not feed during diapause.
+During diapause, insects must meet their metabolic energy requirements.
+However, most insects do not feed during diapause.
 Generally, diapause is induced before an insect experiences seasonal changes in their environment.
 Preemptive induction of diapause provides insects the opportunity to accumulate and store resources needed to survive diapause before seasons change (Koštál 2006).
 In preparation for diapause, many insects accumulate and store resources in the form of lipids, proteins, and carbohydrates.
 Because most insects do not feed during diapause, it is imperative that insects accumulate enough resources to meet the energetic demands of the long diapause period.
-Furthermore, after diapause ends insects must have enough resources remaining to meet the anabolic requirements for development, metamorphosis, repair, and reproduction (Hahn and Denlinger 2007, Sinclair 2015).
+Furthermore, after diapause ends insects must have enough resources remaining to meet the anabolic requirements for development, metamorphosis, repair, and post-diapause activities, like reproduction (Hahn and Denlinger 2007, Sinclair 2015).
 Following the successful completion of the diapause preparatory phase, insects enter diapause, progressing through three distinct stages: initiation, maintenance, and termination.

-Diapause initiation is generally marked by the suspension of continuous development and metabolic activity (Tauber and Tauber 1981, Koštál 2006, Hahn and Denlinger 2007, Sinclair 2015).
+Diapause initiation is generally marked by the suspension of continuous development and a reduction in metabolic activity (Tauber and Tauber 1981, Koštál 2006, Hahn and Denlinger 2007, Sinclair 2015).
 During diapause maintenance, the endogenous mechanisms that support the diapause phenotype persist and diapause continues (Koštál 2006).
 Diapause termination is marked by the relief of those endogenous factors that initiate and maintain diapause, allowing development to resume under permissive conditions (Koštál 2006).
 After diapause is terminated, the potential to resume development exists.
 However, many insects do not immediately resume development.
-Instead, insects remain quiescent and their development arrested by exogenous environmental factors like low temperatures.
-When the exogenous factors permissive to growth become available and development can resume (Koštál 2006).
+Instead, under non-permissive conditions, post-diapause insects remain quiescent and their development is arrested by exogenous environmental factors like low temperatures.
+When the exogenous factors permissive to growth become available development can resume (Koštál 2006).

 Diapause is an alternative life history trajectory that requires an insect to monitor environmental cues, halt development, and suppress metabolic activity.
-The timing of diapause is crucial developmental arrest and metabolic suppression can produce profound behavioral and physiological changes.
+The timing of diapause is crucial because developmental arrest and metabolic suppression can produce profound behavioral and physiological changes.
 If an insect enters diapause too late they could expose themselves to stressful environmental conditions and if diapause ends too soon the environment may not be suitable for that insect’s growth and development, or mates may not be available for reproduction.
-The mechanisms controlling important life history decision are endogenously regulated and typically genetically heritable.
+The mechanisms controlling diapause timing as an important life history decision are endogenously regulated and typically genetically heritable.